 Select Dates in October

-Head to the Merchant’s House Museum, where the Tredwell family that occupied it for nearly 100 years never left, for a spooky, 50-minute candlelight tour of this real haunted house.
+Head to the Merchant’s House Museum, where the Tredwell family that occupied it for nearly 100 years never left, for a spooky, for “spirited” events throughout October in a real haunted house.

 Getting In: Admission to the Merchant’s House Museum is separately ticketed and is not included with the New York City Explorer Pass.
 For more information and to purchase tickets, check out their site.

 So there you have it.
 Our list of some seasonal things to do for Halloween in New York.

 Remember, a few of these options are included on the New York Explorer Pass, where you can save up to 50% on combined admission vs paying at the gate.